 Trees and Roots is a new body of work which I started making in July 2016 which looks specifically at a combination of form, structure, and surface texture in relation to trees but, even more specifically although not exclusively, trees with externalized / above ground (even aerial) roots based on my own photographs (either digital or 35mm black and white film).
-Whilst some of the pieces have been shown in various exhibitions during the interim, a solo exhibition based on the series so far (called Of Trees & Roots and ……….) is due to be held in Gallery 2 of the Hastings Arts Forum Gallery at St Leonards-on-Sea in July 2019.
+Whilst some of the pieces have been shown in various exhibitions during the interim, a solo exhibition based on the series so far (called Of Trees & Roots and ……….) will be held in Gallery 2 of the Hastings Arts Forum Gallery at St Leonards-on-Sea from 9th to 21st July 2019.

 Just as the structure of the actual trees is important so is that of the various pieces of work being a combination of dimensions (from very small to fairly large), format / orientation (almost square; long and narrow; portrait or landscape), and colour (often monochromatic).